databrickslabs/ucx/docs/assessment.md

 ### AF301.1 - spark.catalog.x

 The `spark.catalog.` pattern was found.
-Commonly used functions in spark.catalog, such as tableExists, listTables, setDefault catalog are not allowed on shared clusters due to security reasons. `spark.sql("<sql command>)` may be a better alternative.
+Commonly used functions in `spark.catalog`, such as `tableExists`, `listTables`, `setCurrentCatalog` are not allowed on shared clusters due to security reasons. `spark.sql("<sql command>)` may be a better alternative.
 DBR 14.1 and above have made these commands available.
 Upgrade your DBR version.

 [[back to top](#migration-assessment-report)]

 ### AF301.2 - spark.catalog.x (spark._jsparkSession.catalog)

 The `spark._jsparkSession.catalog` pattern was found.
-Commonly used functions in spark.catalog, such as tableExists, listTables, setDefault catalog are not allowed on shared clusters due to security reasons. `spark.sql("<sql command>)` may be a better alternative.
+Commonly used functions in `spark.catalog`, such as `tableExists`, `listTables`, `setCurrentCatalog` are not allowed on shared clusters due to security reasons. `spark.sql("<sql command>)` may be a better alternative.
 The corresponding `spark.catalog.x` methods may work on DBR 14.1 and above.

 [[back to top](#migration-assessment-report)]